gardener/landscaper/docs/guided-tour/error-handling/timeout-error/README.md

 ```

 <details>
 Actually there are two timeouts.
-After the first timeout, the "progressing timeout", the DeployItem is being told to
+After the first timeout, the so-called "progressing timeout", the DeployItem is being told to
 abort the deployment.
 If it does not do that before the second timeout, the "abort timeout", it fails.
 </details>

 As a consequence of the failure of the DeployItem, the Installation also goes into a failure state.

 ## Resolving the Error

-Let's resolve the error situation by fixing the Helm chart version in the Installation.
-There are two cases.
+Let's resolve the error by fixing the Helm chart version in the Installation (you can find the corrected Installation here: [installation/installation-fixed.yaml](./installation/installation-fixed.yaml)), but we have to distinguish between two cases:

 **Case 1:** The Installation has already failed due to the timeout described above.
-In this case we can simply apply
-the Installation with the fixed Helm chart version.
-Make sure that the Installation has the annotation
-`landscaper.gardener.cloud/operation: reconcile`, otherwise Landscaper will not start processing it.
+In this case, we can simply apply the Installation with the fixed Helm chart version.
+As usual, make sure that the Installation has the annotation `landscaper.gardener.cloud/operation: reconcile`, otherwise Landscaper will not start processing it.
+The [installation/installation-fixed.yaml](./installation/installation-fixed.yaml) already contains this annotation.

-**Case 2:** The Installation has not yet failed, but is still in an unfinished phase like `Progressing`.
-The point is that Landscaper does not take any change of the Installation spec into account as long as a deployment is
-still running.
-It is incalculable what might happen when one would change an ongoing deployment in the middle of
-the processing.
-Therefore, it is possible to change the Installation spec, but this change will have no effect
-before the timeout has occurred.
-However, if you do not want to wait until the timeout has occurred,
-you can **interrupt** the ongoing deployment as described below.
+**Case 2:** The Installation has not yet failed, and is still in an unfinished phase like `Progressing`.
+As long as a deployment is still running, Landscaper does not take any changes of the corresponding Installation into account, since it is unpredictable what might happen.
+Therefore, in such unfinished phases, applying a changed Installation will not have any effect until the timeout has occurred and phase `failed` has been reached (or the installation was `successfull`).
+However, if you do not want to wait until the timeout has occurred, you can **interrupt** the ongoing deployment as described below.

-## Interrupting a Deployment
+### Interrupting a Deployment

-To interrupt the ongoing deployment, add the annotation `landscaper.gardener.cloud/operation: interrupt` to the
+To interrupt an ongoing deployment, add the annotation `landscaper.gardener.cloud/operation: interrupt` to the Installation:
-Installation:

 ```shell
 kubectl annotate inst -n example hello-world landscaper.gardener.cloud/operation=interrupt